jdcloudcom/en/documentation/Storage-and-CDN/CDN/Getting-Started/Getting-Started.md

   ![image.png](https://img1.jcloudcs.com/cms/ae21571d-831b-49e2-bea1-be9661afa2d720180423141627.png)

-  2) Select the domain name to be bound, click “Resolution”, enter the domain name resolution interface, click “Add Resolution”, select the record type as “CNAME”, and fill in the CNAME information allocated by JD Cloud customer console for the domain name in the record value.
-The format shall be “*.*.*.jcloud-cdn.com”, set the IP provider type to be "default", and then save them.
+  2) Select the domain name to be bound, click "Resolution", enter the domain name resolution interface, click "Add Resolution", select the record type as "CNAME", and fill in the CNAME information allocated by JD Cloud customer console for the domain name in the record value.
+The format shall be "*.*.*.jcloud-cdn.com", set the IP provider type to be "default", and then save them.

   ![image.png](https://img1.jcloudcs.com/cms/3ddf1f01-aafd-4a3f-a9d9-0ad7ab8ac4a820180320194422.png)